bitwarden/server/SETUP.md

 .\dev\migrate.ps1 -r
 ```

+**Note:** If all or many migrations are skipped even though this is a new database, make sure that there is not a `last_migration` file located in `dev/.data/mssql`.
+If there is, remove it and run the helper script again.

 ### Azurite

 [Azurite](https://github.com/Azure/Azurite) is a emulator for Azure Storage API and supports Blob, Queues and Table storage.
 We use it to avoid a hard dependency on online services for cloud development.